alexmoleiro/PactTheWorkshop/consumerA/README.md

 ### Consumer A
-Microservices will be the one of the consumers commuicates with Provider
+Consumer A will be the one of the consumers communicates with Provider

 #Pact